Support our work

 Make a one-off donation

-You can make a one-off donation by using the button below.
+You can make a one-off donation by using the button below or scanning the PayPal QR code with your mobile phone.
 Every penny enables us to continue our work of assisting others.
 Thank you for any amount you are able to give.

 For larger donations, please contact Belinda Dee (General Manager) at firstname.lastname@example.org to pay by direct bank transfer.